 The manipulation of the code in a car's electronic control unit to exploit a vulnerability and gain control of other electronic control units in the vehicle.

 Cascaded connections occur when one network is connected to another, which is then connected to another, and so on.

-a factual representation of what happened along with some analysis that provides insights and learning for the future.
+A factual representation of what happened along with some analysis that provides insights and advice for the future.